nataha11/MyRecipeBook/README.md

 # MyRecipeBook

-Desktop app: a recipe book that can search through recipes including chosen (without quantity) ingridients.
+A recipe book desktop app.
+Supports searching through recipes by their names.
+Displays image, ingredients and instruction of the recipe.</br>
-Individual notes under every recipe are implemented.
+User login implemented.</br>
-Using: PyQt5 + SQLite3
+Used: PySide2 + SQLite3